robertclerc/Data_scientist/README.md

 ## TP 10

-The goal of this project to make an algorithm for detect fake tickets
+The goal of this project to make an algorithm for detect fake tickets based on Kmeans clustering.
+See Scénario 10.docx for further details.